projectcalico/calico/v2.0/getting-started/rkt/installation/manual.md

 See the [`calicoctl` documentation]({{site.baseurl}}/{{page.version}}/reference/calicoctl/) for more information on this CLI tool.

-## Installing the Calico CNI plugins
+## Installing Calico as a CNI plugin

-You can configure multiple networks when using rkt.
-Each network is represented by a configuration file in `/etc/rkt/net.d/`.
-To use Calico networking and policy, create a network that uses the Calico CNI binaries for handling networking, policy and IP address management.
+To install Calico as a CNI plugin used by rkt, we need to first install the actual plugin binaries, and then once installed create any CNI networks that you require with the appropriate Calico CNI plugin references.

-### Install the Calico plugins
+### Install the Calico plugin binaries

 Download the binaries and make sure they're executable.
 We download to the `/etc/rkt/net.d` directory since it is one of the default locations that rkt uses